 If a student would like the postsecondary school to provide academic accommodation, the student must identify themselves as having a disability.
-Likewise, the student should let the school know about the disability to ensure that they are assigned to accessible facilities.
+Likewise, the student should inform the school about their disability to ensure they are assigned to accessible facilities.
 In any event, the disclosure of a disability is always voluntary.